compsocialscience/summer-institute/2022/india/apply.md

 ## How To Apply

+Applicants must submit the following documents: Resume, Statement of Purpose, and fill out the [online form](https://forms.office.com/r/3UqWsA8HrF).

-**In order to be guaranteed full consideration, all application materials must be submitted by February 28, 2022.** All application materials must be submitted through \_\_\_\_\_.
+**In order to be guaranteed full consideration, all application materials must be submitted by February 28, 2022.** All application materials must be submitted through the [online form](https://forms.office.com/r/3UqWsA8HrF).
 Applications that are not complete by the deadline may not receive full consideration.
 We will notify applicants solely through e-mail by March 30, and will ask participants to confirm their participation very soon thereafter.

-Inquiries can be sent to \_\_\_\_\_.
+Inquiries can be sent to ask-c2s2@iiit.ac.in.

 ## Application Frequently Asked Questions